nmassardot/doesnt-follow-back/README.md

-# Doesn't follows you back
+# Doesn't follow you back

 This is a simple and basic project that shows you whom doesn't follows you back on Github, so you can challenge them to a duel.